Arifuzzamanjoy/Wan2GP/README.md

 -----
 <p align="center">
-<b>WanGP by DeepBeepMeep : The best Open Source Video Generative Models Accessible to the GPU Poor</b>
+<b>WanGP : The best Open Source Video Generative Models Accessible to the GPU Poor</b>
 </p>

 WanGP supports the Wan (and derived models), Hunyuan Video and LTV Video models with: